 You may find it helpful to use continence products until your bowel incontinence is better controlled.
 Most continence products are available for free on the NHS.

 Anal plugs are one way to prevent involuntary soiling.
 An anal plug is made of foam and designed to be inserted into your bottom.
 However, they can be uncomfortable and they're not really a long term solution.

 If the plug comes into contact with moisture from the bowel, it expands and prevents leakage or soiling.
 Anal plugs can be worn for up to 12 hours, after which time they are removed using an attached string.

 Disposable body pads are contoured pads that soak up liquid stools and protect your skin.
 They can be used in cases of mild bowel incontinence.

 Single-use silicone inserts, which form a seal around the rectum until your next bowel movement, are also being investigated as a treatment option for moderate to severe bowel incontinence.

 Your local NHS continence service can offer help and advice about continence products, and you don't usually need a referral from your GP to make an appointment.
 These clinics are staffed by nurses who specialise in continence treatment.
-The Bladder & Bowel Foundation can help you find your local service.

 Read more about incontinence support on the NHS.